 - What happens to the water level if the ice is floating in the water?

 - What happens if the ice is outside the body of water but the water from melting drains into the water?

 - Do all plants need help from pollinators?

 - Optional activity: create cards with outlines of a plant and have students color in parts of the plant.

-- How do seeds grow?
-Plant seeds and watch them germinate (see ‘Make a Mini-Greenhouse from a CD Case’ in additional resources list.)
+- How do seeds grow? – Plant seeds and watch them germinate.

-- Shapes of nature (1) – Collect leaves and sticks from outside and use to make art. (self-portrait, landscape, buildings, or…)
+- Shapes of Nature (1) – Collect leaves and sticks from outside and use to make art. (self-portrait, landscape, buildings, etc.)

 - Draw a scene as it might be if global warming gives us extended droughts, extreme heat, or flooding.
 (Not just what it looks like, but how it will be like for people.)